-Prothonotary & Clek of the Courts of Monroe County, at the ensuing Election, and hereby respuctfully solicit your support.
-Should I be elected, I pledge myself to dis-Respectfully, your friend, JOSEPH TROCH.
+Prothonotary & Clerk of the Courts of Monroe County, at the ensuing Election, and hereby respuctfully solicit your support.
+Should I be elected, I pledge myself to discharge the duties of the office personally, faithfully, and to the best of my abilities.
+Respectfully, your friend.
+JOSEPH TROCH.
 Hamilton, August 17, 1854.

-To the Voters of Monroe County.
-Fellow-citizens:-At the solicitation of fer myself as a canidate for the office of County Commissioner, and respectfully solicit your votes and support.
-Should you deem proper to elect me, JOHN HINKEL.
-Monroe, ability.
-Hamilton, August 10, 1854.-- • Fellow-citizens:-I offer myself as a candidate for the office of Register and Recorder. at the next ensuing election and respectfully solicit your votes and support.
-If elected I pledge myself to perform the duties of said for Judge of the Sypreme Court of the Comoffice personally and to the best of my ability. monwealth of Pennsylvania.
+To the Voters of Monroe County, be holden, and to make known in such nonumesous friends I have been induced to offer myself as a canidate for the office of County Commissioner. and respectfully solicit your votes and sup. be held in the said county, on port.
+Should you deem proper to elect me, Tuesday, the 10th of October I shall feel deeply grateful, and endeavor to next, at the several election districts below the best of my ability to discharge the duties enumerated, at which time and places are to Price, in said township. of the office faithfully and to the best of my be elected by the freemen of the county o JOHN HINKEL. | Monroe, Hamilton, August 10, 1854 .- To the Voters of Monroe County. for Governor of the Commonwealth of I'enn-Fellow-citizens:-I offer myself as a can-sylvania. didate for the office of Register and Recorder. at the next ensuing election and respectfully | wealth of Pennsylvania. solicit your votes and support.
+If elected I . pledge myself to perform the duties of said for Judge of the Sypreme Court of the Comoffice personally and to the best of my ability. monwealth of Pennsylvania.
 JOSEPH BARRY.
 Hamilton, August 10, 1854.

-Friends and Fellow-Citizens :- Through posed of the Counties of Wayne, Pike, Monthe solicitations of many of you, I am induced roe, Carbon and Northampton. to offer myself as a candidate for the office of Sheriff election, and respectfully solicit your influ- roe and Carbon. ence and suffrages.
+To the Voters of Monroe County. of the Commonwealth of Pennsylvania, comthe solicitations of many of you, I am induced roe, Carbon and Northampton. to offer myself as a candidate for the office of Sheriff election, and respectfully solicit your influof Monree County, at the ensuing general ence and suffrages.
 Should I be elected, I pledge myself to discharge the duties of the office with fidelity and to the best of my for member of the House of Representatives.
-MELCHOIR BARRY.
 Stroudsburg, Aug.
+10, 1854.
+To the Voters of Monroe County, Fellow Citizens :- At the solicitation of miner, Clerk of the Orphan's Court & Quarnumerous friends, I have been induced to of the Sessions of the Peace of the county of fer myself as a candidate for the office of County Commissioner, at the ensuing General Election, and respect- for Register of Wills and Recorder of Deeds fully solicit your votes and influence.
+Should of the county of Monroe.
+I be so fortunate as to be elected, I pledge invest to discharge the duties of the off faithfully and to the best of my ability.
+OLIS B. GORDON.
+Stroudsburg, August 3, 1854.
+To the Voters of Monroe County.

-10, 1854. ter myself as a candidate for the office of Monroe.
+Fellow-Citizens:-At the solicitation of numerous friends.
+I have been induced to offer myself as a candidate for the office of County Commissioner, L. Smithfield, August 2, 1854.